Telephone: 01425 653 430

 We will ask you to give us your preferred mobile phone number or email address which will be recorded on your medical record.
 This means that when another organisation asks to access your record, we can send you a verification (security) code which allows you to choose whether to let that organisation access your medical record or not.

-If you do not have a phone or email address and don't use SystmOnline, then staff in the surgery will be able to record your choices about which organisations you are happy to share your whole record with.
+If you do not have a phone or email address and don't use SystmOnline, staff in the surgery will be able to record your choices about which organisations you are happy to share your entire record with.

 You may, at some point, have a need to ask a relative or carer to contact us on your behalf.